hajizadeh2079/Kubernetes-HPA-Probes/README.md

 ```bash
 curl http://localhost:5000/set_health_false
 ```
 Using `kubectl describe pod {pod_name}`, observe that the liveness check of Kubernetes is failing, and Kubernetes detects that the instance is unhealthy.
 Eventually, Kubernetes will restart the instance.
-Using `kubectl get pod`, you can see that the instance has been restarted.
+Using `watch "kubectl get pod"`, you can see that the instance has been restarted.

 *Note*: In addition to liveness probe, there are two other probes in Kubernetes, readiness and startup.
 For more details, see [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).